riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 1. Project id, for example: *aternity-cookbooks*
 2. Kubernetes Engine cluster name, for example: *standard-cluster-1*

+> [!WARNING]
-> :warning: The GKE cluster must be created in Standard mode
+> The GKE cluster must be created in Standard mode

 3. Region, for example: *europe-west9*
 4. Artifact Registry repository name, for example: *apm*
 5. Bucket name, for example: *my_bucket*

+> [!WARNING]
-> :warning: The repository must be created with Docker format and preferably in the same region as the GKE cluster
+> The repository must be created with Docker format and preferably in the same region as the GKE cluster

 ## Step 3.
 Store the APM package in a Bucket Storage